 The extreme situation is an actual hijack of an existing user profile when the objective is to cash in or harm the reputation of the person or company.
 The hook is usually a scam message/mail that warns of your profile being locked out and asks you to list your login details.

 Such scamsters run below the radar till someone notifies the profile.
 Usually, when the fraud profile attracts the attention of genuine employees who work in the same department or the firm, recruiters told Cyber Express.
-However, the recruitment process through LinkedIn is so fast that fraudsters would delete the profile and leave before this “eventual spotting” happens, said Deepak Tripathi, founder of staffing and recruitment company Johire.
+However, the recruitment process through LinkedIn starting by finding email addresses of candidates is so fast that fraudsters would delete the profile and leave before this “eventual spotting” happens, said Deepak Tripathi, founder of staffing and recruitment company Johire.

 Bigger target, bigger harm